 Hypothesis-free studies

 The Welcome Trust Case Control Consortium (WTCCC) data has been fruitful in identifying marginal additive effects of modest size, and indeed exhaustive two-locus searches have been applied also.
-Wan et al.19 used BOOST software to perform a search for pairwise interactions in each of the seven traits, and claimed to have identified thousands of significant interactions in total.
+Wan et al.19 used BOOST software to perform a search for pairwise interactions in each of the seven traits, and reported thousands of significant interactions in total.
 The vast majority of interactions were between SNPs within the MHC region affecting type 1 diabetes or rheumatoid arthritis, which may be attributable to haplotype effects and had a multiplicative effect, which may suggest a scale effect.
 However, some of the multiplicative interactions were between SNPs that have not previously been identified by GWAS, and this lends empirical support to the idea that searching for epistasis may confer increased statistical power to detect marginal effects.
 Using a different statistical model and more stringent controls for population stratification, Lippert et al.98 also performed exhaustive scans for the seven diseases in WTCCC.
 Their results largely echoed those presented in Wan et al., but again there was no attempt at replication to verify these statistical claims.

 Prabhu and Pe’er used their computationally efficient software, SIXPAC, to search for epistasis influencing bipolar disorder, and identified a pair of interacting SNPs that had not previously been shown to have an effect from GWAS.
 They attempted to replicate these results, however although the interacting regions showed some evidence for replication, the actual discovery SNPs did not.

-The trend that emerges is that there are hints of epistasis being uncovered through exhaustive searches, but as of yet there is no evidence that this approach detects epistatic interactions that are easily interpreted and statistically replicated.
+The trend that emerges is that there are hints of epistasis being uncovered through exhaustive searches for complex traits, but as of yet there is no evidence that this approach detects epistatic interactions that are easily interpreted and statistically replicated.
 Resonating with this conclusion is a study by Lucas et al.,99 which restricted the search for epistatic effects influencing risk of myocardial infarction to either SNPs that had weak marginal effects or to SNPs that had known marginal effects for a number of related traits.
 Though the sample size was reasonably large and the search space was drastically reduced, no statistically significant epistatic signals were uncovered.
-Similar conclusions have been drawn for other complex traits too, including type 2 diabetes100, BMI101 and serum uric acid levels102.103104105
+Similar conclusions have been drawn for other complex traits too, including type 2 diabetes100, body mass index (BMI)101 and serum uric acid levels102.
+Is this lack of findings the result of underpowered studies, or do they demonstrate that epistasis simply doesn’t comprise any substantial amount of variance in complex traits?
+Some evidence is now emerging that both conclusions are likely to be true.

-Hypothesis-driven studies
+In an attempt to maximize detection power, one method is to choose traits for which genetic effects are expected to be large, such as is the case in gene expression103.
+Using the Brisbane Systems Genetics Study104 (BSGS) data of 846 individuals with gene expression levels measured in whole blood, it was demonstrated that multiple instances of epistatic effects could be detected using an exhaustive pairwise search method, with significant replication in two independent samples105.
+An important conclusion from the study was that even after correcting for power discrepancy substantially more genetic variance was attributable to additive effects than to non-additive effects, and this is consistent with the observation that identifying robust epistatic signals in higher level complex traits is difficult.Hypothesis-driven studies

 An alternative approach to performing exhaustive searches is to overcome the problem of having a very stringent threshold by restricting the search to a few candidate loci.
 Using this strategy, there are some examples of epistasis with strong statistical support, and many examples with weak statistical support in the literature.